aatwe/Todolist/README.md

 # Todolist
-Simple TodoList App using EJS.Note: The final code is not yet uploaded , this is more of a walkthrough. https://todolist-with-mdb.herokuapp.com/
+Walkthrough over a Simple TodoList App using EJS.
+Upgraded to Google Keep clone in other project https://todolist-with-mdb.herokuapp.com/